 Let’s face it: Some crops are just easier to grow than others.
 If you’re new to growing food, you might want to keep it simple and stick with options that are sure to leave you feeling successful at the end of your first official growing season.
-These options offer great odds and are some of the easiest to add to your vegetable garden.
+These options offer great odds and are some of the easiest to add to your vegetable garden, assuring a successful garden harvest.
 Unless otherwise noted, these crops can easily be direct seeded in the garden.

 Cool Season Vegetable Crops

 Cool season veggies can generally be planted in Spring as soon as the soil can be worked and again in the Fall.
 They don’t do so well during the hot months of Summer.